SSO vs. Federated Identity Management: A Guide

 Authentication fatigue is a common challenge for employees navigating large stacks of applications.
 SSO addresses this by allowing users to authenticate once with their organization’s identity provider (IdP) and access all approved resources, from cloud platforms to SaaS tools, without re-entering credentials.

-When a user logs in, their credentials are verified by the IdP, which issues a signed authentication token or session cookie.
+When a user logs in, the IdP verifies their credentials and issues a signed authentication token or session cookie.
 As they move between internal apps, each service provider (SP) validates the token and grants access without new logins.

-This approach is designed for people who can authenticate manually once per session.
-It is not suitable for non-human identities such as scripts, containers, or automated workflows.
+This approach fits people who can authenticate manually once per session.
+Nonhuman identities such as scripts, containers or automated workflows can’t use it.

 Limitations: